lynclet/lynclet-code-demo-react/README.md

 Use this example create-react-app project as a reference.

-The script from our website contains the following attributes:
+The code from our app contains the following attributes:

 1. async - load the client in parallel of your website and avoid unnecessary dalays.
 2. src - this is the javascript file that loads the file